katrinkerber/statamic-ckeditor/README.md

     Rewriterule ^(.*)?\.yaml$ - [F,L]
     RewriteRule ^(.*/)?\.git+ - [F,L]

-I cannot guarantee that this is the best way and if you know of a better one, then please do let me know.
+I cannot guarantee that this is the best way, so do use it at your own risk.
+If you know of a better solution which allows access to the filemanager `index.html` file, then please do let me know.

 ### Running in a subdirectory
 If you are running Statamic in a subdirectory, follow these steps: